Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Related Work

 \section{Related Work}

-\textbf{LLM-as-Judge and Meta-Evaluation.} The field has widely adopted LLM-as-Judge frameworks~\cite{thakur2024judging, gu2024survey} to scale evaluation for non-verifiable tasks.
+\textbf{LLM-as-Judge and Meta-Evaluation.} The field has widely adopted LLM-as-Judge frameworks~\cite{thakur2024judging, gu2024survey} to scale evaluation for non-verifiable tasks (Figure~\ref{fig:multi_agent_inference} contrasts the standard judge-based pipeline with our meta-evaluation setup).
 However, relying on a single judge model introduces a critical bottleneck: the evaluator's own biases (e.g., verbosity or position bias) place a hard ceiling on performance~\cite{ye2025justice, tan2025judgebench}.
-While recent research acknowledges these flaws, it typically treats meta-evaluation—assessing the judge itself—as a post-hoc analysis rather than a training objective.
+While recent research acknowledges these flaws, it typically treats meta-evaluation as a post-hoc analysis rather than a training objective.
 This creates a problem: models are trained to generate, but their ability to judge remains static or implicitly assumed. \method{} addresses this by treating meta-evaluation as a trainable capability.
-We use the success of a critique (its ability to change opinions) as an explicit training signal, ensuring that evaluation skills improve alongside generation.
+We use the success of a critique (its ability to improve other agents' solutions) as an explicit training signal, ensuring that evaluation skills improve alongside generation.

 \textbf{Training Evaluators without Human Labels.} Recent efforts to train evaluators without human supervision fall into two main categories: self-improvement and verifiable RL.
 Self-improvement methods, such as Self-Taught Evaluators~\cite{wang2024selftaught} and Meta-Rewarding LM~\cite{wu2025metarewarding}, rely on a model generating and judging its own synthetic data.
 However, this creates circular reasoning: a model's own judgments may reinforce its biases rather than correct them.
 Verifiable RL methods, like J1~\cite{whitehouse2025j1}, solve this by grounding training in tasks with clear answers (like math), but this limits their applicability to domains where such answers exist. \method{} introduces a third paradigm: peer-supervision.
 By deriving signals from critique-driven improvement rather than self-judgment or ground truth, we avoid the circularity of self-training and the domain restrictions of verifiable RL.